 Treatment of Biphasic Mesothelioma

 Biphasic mesothelioma treatment is highly individualized.
 The stage of your disease is also important.
 Stage 1 and 2 patients with more epithelioid cells often get surgery, chemotherapy and radiation.
 In stage 3 and 4, the disease may already have spread too far throughout the body.
-If it has spread too far, potentially curative surgery can not done.
+If it has spread too far, potentially curative surgery cannot be performed.
 These patients may have palliative surgery to reduce symptoms or to have a better quality of life.

 Patients with more sarcomatoid cells aren’t usually eligible for surgery.
 But doctors may consider some patients in earlier stages for surgery.

-Did You Know?
 There are newer treatments out there for patients with biphasic therapy.
-Some of these include: intensity-modulated radiation therapy, photodynamic therapy and gene therapy.
+Some of these include intensity-modulated radiation therapy, photodynamic therapy and gene therapy.

 Those with more sarcomatoid type cells get traditional chemotherapy and radiation.
 Treatment may also focus more on investigational therapies.